Hugo Boss sees coronavirus hit to sales spreading from Asia

-BERLIN (Reuters) - German fashion house Hugo Boss (BOSSn.DE) warned on Thursday that the coronavirus will have a significant impact on its first-quarter results, with sales falling particularly in Asia, but also in other key markets.
+BERLIN, March 5 (Reuters) - German fashion house Hugo Boss warned on Thursday that the coronavirus will have a significant impact on its first-quarter results, with sales falling particularly in Asia, but also in other key markets.

 Hugo Boss said it expects a gradual normalisation by the middle of the year, but it still foresees a major hit to 2020 results.
 It forecast currency-adjusted sales will rise from zero to 2%, including a single digit decline in Asia/Pacific.